calabash/calabash-android/documentation/installation.md

 Installation
 ============

+For an in-depth guide see [the Xamarin docs for Calabash installation](https://developer.xamarin.com/guides/testcloud/calabash/configuring/)

 ### Calabash Sandbox

 If you are new to Ruby or gem management, we suggest you use the [Calabash sandbox](https://github.com/calabash/install)

 ### Prerequisites
 You need to have Ruby installed.
 Verify your installation by running ruby -v in a terminal - it should print "ruby 2.0.0" (or higher).
+We recommend using a managed version of Ruby like rbenv or rvm.

 If you are on Windows you can get Ruby from [RubyInstaller.org](http://rubyinstaller.org/)